What is a carotid endarterectomy?

 - If you smoke, stop smoking as soon as possible before the procedure.
 This may improve your recovery and your overall health status.
 Smoking increases clot formation in the blood.

-- Based on your condition, your doctor may ask for other preparation.
+- Based on your condition, your healthcare provider may ask for other preparation.

 Generally, carotid endarterectomy (CEA) follows this process: